Tours of Tasmania; exploring colonial history

 From Richmond we will continue to Pontville, rich in heritage and natural attractions.
 Pontville sits on a hill overlooking the Jordan River on one side and a vast plain, that was once an Aboriginal travelling route between Tasmania’s north and south, on the other.
 The site was established as a garrison town in 1821 and boomed in the early days for its timber, quarries and proximity to the hunting grounds of the Southern Midlands, which had been fire-stick farmed over thousands of years by the indigenous inhabitants.

-As one of Tasmania’s oldest settlements, Pontville offers plenty of history to explore on a with several churches and cemeteries as well as the ruins of the first shops and garrison buildings.
+As one of Tasmania’s oldest settlements, Pontville offers plenty of history to explore on a short walk with several churches and cemeteries as well as the ruins of the first shops and garrison buildings.
 There are many fine Georgian residences.
 Also keep your eye out for ‘The Row’, sometimes known as ‘The Barracks’, near the bridge over the Jordan River.
-The building was erected in 1824 as for soldiers and is a combination of five cottages – three with roof dormers and two larger cottages with three bays.
+The building was erected in 1824 as accommodation for soldiers and is a combination of five cottages – three with roof dormers and two larger cottages with three bays.

 In the afternoon we return to Hobart.

 New Norfolk has a rich hop-growing past and is still the centre of the surrounding hop-growing area, producing most of the hops for Australian breweries.
-New Norfolk and Plenty, which we also visit on today’s , are genuinely fascinating.
+New Norfolk and Plenty, which we also visit on today’s day tour, are genuinely fascinating.
 The richness and variety of their historic buildings, the superb Salmon Ponds at Plenty, the old Oast Houses and the gentle undulations of the countryside on either side of the Derwent River, make this one of the most attractive areas in the whole of southern Tasmania.
-It is possible for visitors to wander through the old Oast House, visit the historic asylum or just along the banks of the river.
+It is possible for visitors to wander through the old Oast House, visit the historic asylum or just walk along the banks of the river.

 Time permitting, we will continue west to Bushy Park which prides itself on being the capital of Tasmania’s hop growing region.
 The most impressive building in the district is Ebenezer Shoobridge’s justifiably famous Text Kiln.
 The ‘Text Kiln’, as it is known, is an Oast House which was completed in 1867.
 Shoebridge, who worked his hop-fields with his wife, three sons and five daughters, embraced the idea that ‘Union is Strength’ and believed that texts from The Bible would be inspiration for his workers.
 Thus, on the outside walls of the ‘Text Kiln’ he wrote ‘And these words that I command thee this day shall be in thine heart and thy shall write them on the posts of thine house and on thine gate’.
 In the middle of the building is the sign ‘God is Love’ and on the far side is ‘God so loved the world that he gave his only begotten son that whosoever believeth in him should not perish but have everlasting life’.